-- 15.11.1 A contract must be sealed where: - 15.11.1.1 The total value is over £50,000; - 15.11.1.2 The Council wishes to enforce the contract for more than six years after its expiry; or - 15.11.1.3 The price paid or received under the contract is a nominal price and does not reflect the value of the goods, services or works; or

-- 15.11.1.4 There is any doubt about the authority of the person signing for the other contracting party; or - 15.11.1.5 A Bond is established on behalf of the Supplier(s) or their guarantors; or - 15.11.1.6 Required by the Parties to the agreement; or - 15.11.1.7 Where the Monitoring Officer deems it appropriate. - 15.11.2 Where contracts are completed by each side adding their common seal, the affixing must be attested by or on behalf of the Council in accordance with the Constitution.
-The Monitoring Officer is responsible for the process of sealing a contract. - 15.11.3 If a Council Officer or Supplier needs to sign contract documentation electronically, please speak to Legal Services for advice and guidance on the use of electronic signatures. - 15.12 Reserving below Threshold Procurements (for Services contracts only)
+- 15.11.1 A contract must be sealed where: - 15.11.1.1 The total value is over £50,000; - 15.11.1.2 The Council wishes to enforce the contract for up to twelve years following its expiry (e.g. for land or construction works); or - 15.11.1.3 The price paid or received under the contract is a nominal price and does not reflect the value of the goods, services or works; or - 15.11.1.4 There is any doubt about the authority of the person signing for the other contracting party; or - 15.11.1.5 A Bond is established on behalf of the Supplier(s) or their guarantors; or - 15.11.1.6 Required by the Parties to the agreement; or - 15.11.1.7 Where the Monitoring Officer deems it appropriate. - 15.11.2 Where contracts are completed by each side adding their common seal, the affixing must be attested by or on behalf of the Council in accordance with the Constitution.
+The Director of Governance and Regulatory Services is responsible for the process of sealing a contract. - 15.11.3 If a Council Officer or Supplier needs to sign contract documentation electronically, please speak to Legal Services for advice and guidance on the use of electronic signatures.